There is nothing wrong with

 rand exists and use the new

-how they use it incorrectly and without having all of the facts.
+use it, and how they use it incorrectly or with unreasonable expectations.
 Another problem is that one can use

 and still get seemingly random results, so the incorrect use appears to work as expected.

 Now for the big question: Does any of this matter to you?
 Yes, of course it does.
 A keen understanding of how things work will give

 you insight into writing good code.
 Will you encounter these problems in everyday programming?
 Probably not.
 Pseudorandom numbers